Biological neuron model: Stochastic models of membrane voltage and spike timing

-The relation of noise in neuron models to variability of spike trains and neural codes is discussed in Neural Coding and in Chapter 7 of the textbook Neuronal Dynamics.
+The relation of noise in neuron models to the variability of spike trains and neural codes is discussed in Neural Coding and in Chapter 7 of the textbook Neuronal Dynamics.

 Noisy input model (diffusive noise)

 A neuron embedded in a network receives spike input from other neurons.
 Since the spike arrival times are not controlled by an experimentalist they can be considered as stochastic.
 Thus a (potentially nonlinear) integrate-and-fire model with nonlinearity f(v) receives two inputs: an input $I(t)$ controlled by the experimentalists and a noisy input current $I^{\rm noise}(t)$ that describes the uncontrolled background input.